Simple GNNs with Low Rank Non-parametric Aggregators: Experiments

-We next conduct an ablation study on the three degrees of freedom (kernel choice, matrix representation, and truncation factor) in constructing the propagation matrix $P$.
-Optimal choice of the kernel and other hyperparameters seem specific to particular datasets themselves.
-Although out-of-scope for the paper, one may consider contrasting the best and worst performing hyperparameters to gain insight into the underlying generative processes of these benchmark datasets.
+To understand the impact of the degrees of freedom defined for the aggregation matrix in section~\ref{sec:experi}, we conduct an ablation study on the three hyperparameters: matrix representation $\bm M$, truncation factor $r$, and the choice of kernel $\mathcal{K}$.

+\paragraph{Matrix Representation ($\bm M$):} For this experiment we keep spectral truncation fixed at $0\%$ and choose the best kernel through validation splits.
+In other words, this experiment is conducted using the full-rank \textsc{Kernel} model with a best validated kernel fit to each dataset.
+In the experiment, we explore affects of fixing either $\bm M = \bm A$ or $\bm M = \bm D -\bm A$.

+Figure~\ref{fig:graph_delt} shows the accuracy change across datasets when using a Laplacian matrix representation $\bm D - \bm A$ rather than an adjacency matrix representation $\bm A$.
+As shown by the figure, directed graphs such as Chameleon and Squirrel show large benefits when using the adjacency matrix representation.
+Otherwise there seems to be a slight but persistent benefit in using the Laplacian representation for undirected datasets.

-For a first study, we consider ablating the kernel choice.
-Results of the ablation are shown in Table~\ref{tab:kern_results} for the full-rank \textsc{Kernel} model, where a complicated dependence can be seen between the kernel choice and the accuracy of the estimated response.
+\textbf{Choice of Kernel ($\mathcal{K}$):} For this experiment we once again use the full-rank \textsc{Kernel} model.
+This time the matrix representation $\bm M$ is chosen through validation and the choice of kernel is varied across datasets.
+Table~\ref{tab:kern_results} shows performance results for the various choices of kernels.
+In Table~\ref{tab:kern_results}, we see a complicated dependence between kernel choice and the accuracy of node prediction.
 Although some results are within uncertainty, the dependence between kernel regularity and SSNC performance is not immediately clear.
-For Chameleon and Squirrel datasets, we see that the wrong kernel may lead to performance degradations up to $\sim$30\%.
-This is a problem which is partially alleviated by the \textsc{LR Kernel} model, where the option to reduce the kernel rank homogenizes some of the model performance.
-Figure~\ref{fig:low_full_comp} illustrates this homogenization effect.
-We stress however that this solution is partial, as the same order of homogenization is not observed for the undirected datasets.
-Identifying the relevant graph statistics which describe this homogenization discrepancy is something which is left to future work.

-The next relevant hyperparameter is the matrix representation of the network.
-This choice can have an outsized impact on performance as the eigenvectors, otherwise known as the modes of the graph, are fixed once a representation is chosen.
-Similar to the kernel choice, it is not immediately clear when one matrix representation will outperform the other.
-Figure~\ref{fig:graph_delt} shows the impact on performance is variable across both directed and undirected datasets.
+In the case of the Chameleon and Squirrel datasets, it is apparent that the wrong choice in kernel may lead to significant performance degradations (up to $\sim$30\%).